saadsaif97/shopify-collection-product-tag-is-not-equal-to/readme.md

 ![Shopify collection product tag is not equal to](./images/shopify-collection-product-tag-is-not-equal-to.webp)

+Shopify doesn't allow creating product collections that exclude a specific tag, say "Winter".
+The workaround involves tagging the rest of your products manually with another tag, say "Summer".
+This becomes a tedious task when dealing with large product catalogs.

+I've developed an automated script that helps you tag all your products conveniently.
+The script leverages Shopify's Admin REST API to apply logic and automatically tag thousands of products.
+You can also modify this script as per your specific requirements.

 ## Purpose:

 This script aids in creating and tagging the products based on specific conditions.
 The operations are performed using [Shopify's Admin REST API](https://shopify.dev/docs/api/admin-rest/2023-07/resources/product).